|

 South Wales Argus, 2 February 2009

-Refers to the removal of 2,200 tonnes of material including 450 drums of PCB waste.
+Refers to the removal of 2,200 tonnes of material including 450 drums

 No mention of any local residents being satisfied with the actions taken. |